ldutoit/male_female_fst/generate_freq_pipefish.md

 vcftools --vcf batch_1.vcf --keep indstokeep.txt --max-missing-count 112 --recode --min-alleles 2 --maf 0.05
 ```

-The below code does the bootstrapping from the vcf (note it is a bit gly as it is essentially bash code wrapped into python)
+The below code does the bootstrapping from the vcf (note it is a bit ugly as it is essentially bash code wrapped into python).
+It was created to do many permutations, which lead to a loop running once.

 ```python
 import os
 #os.mkdir("100bootstraps")